sagemath/sagewiki_to_gh-2022-10-10/days23.5/projects.md

 People: William Stein, Hans S.

- * [[http://trac.sagemath.org/sage_trac/ticket/5313|Trac #5313]].
+ * (done, in that patches are up for everything) [[http://trac.sagemath.org/sage_trac/ticket/5313|Trac #5313]].
 Patch singular so that when it runs out of memory the error message says "singular" in it.
 Moreover, replace the exit(1) or whatever by something that can be trapped via _sig_on/_sig_off.

 == Relative number field arithmetic ==